fairydreaming/lineage-bench/README.md

 ## Changelog

+* 2024-03-04 - Updated results for perplexity/r1-1776. (apparently there was a problem with the model serving stack, that's why r1-1776 initially performed worse than expected)
 * 2024-02-26 - Added results for claude-3.7-sonnet (also with :thinking) and r1-1776
 * 2024-02-20 - Updated results for deepseek/deepseek-r1-distill-llama-70b. (used Groq provider with 0.5 temperature)
 * 2024-02-18 - Added results for kimi-k1.5-preview and llama-3.1-tulu-3-405b.